keryhu/micro-oauth2-docker/README.md

-#How to config SSO token-url in micro-spring-docker ?
+#How to config spring cloud oauth2 in docker container ?

 I met some problems with micro-spring-docker , i think maybe the sso token-url is not correct.